What are the long-term goals of Worldwide Witness?

 Who decides where I do my internship?

 Determining where you spend your internship is a process of prayer and dialogue.
-Once you have prayed about the internship option and submitted your application, spiritual biography, references and application fee, the directors will spend time reviewing your application and petition.
+Once you have prayed about the internship option and submitted your application, spiritual biography, references and application fee, the coordinators will spend time reviewing your application and petition.
 If you are a good “fit” for the location you petitioned and that particular site still has openings, then almost always you will be able to work in the location you petitioned.
-If, however, you are not a good “fit” for the location or other circumstances have developed regarding that location, (e.g., the missionary will be on furlough, the church is suffering a crisis, the society has become too unstable, etc.) then the directors will visit with you personally to find the best alternative for you.
-In addition, if it becomes obvious during training that you are not compatible with other team members for your location, then the directors will work to help some or all the team members redirect their efforts to different locations.
+If, however, you are not a good “fit” for the location or other circumstances have developed regarding that location, (e.g., the missionary will be on furlough, the church is suffering a crisis, the society has become too unstable, etc.) then the coordinators will visit with you personally to find the best alternative for you.
+In addition, if it becomes obvious during training that you are not compatible with other team members for your location, then the coordinators will work to help some or all the team members redirect their efforts to different locations.

 What if I want to go somewhere that WWW does not have an internship?